gmcgibbon/feedforward-neural-net-slides/src/slides/slide-07.md

 ## Data

 Data is the heart and soul of ANNs.
-Utilizing good datasets is critical to the success of any neural network.
+Utilizing a good dataset is critical to the success of any neural network.

 Vertical: